 Gifts made monthly really add up.
 Joining ICE’s monthly giving program is a convenient and efficient way to support new music year-round.
 Make your monthly gift today!

 I have some exciting news to share with you.
 The New York Times announced that after 15 years, I am proudly passing the Artistic Director torch to my beloved colleagues Joshua Rubin and Ross Karre.
-Together with Vanessa Rose, our Executive Director, they will lead ICE through another electrifying evolution.
+Together with William McDaniel, our Executive Director, they will lead ICE through another electrifying evolution.

 Today we are celebrating at ICE.
 This is an occasion of rebirth, metamorphosis, and, in many senses, formation.
 When I formed ICE with my classmates at Oberlin a decade and a half ago, we had big, bold, audacious dreams: we wanted to create an artist collective in the tradition of radical trailblazers like the AACM; we wanted to form an American ensemble that played the music of our time with the precision and distinction of European groups like EIC; and we wanted to forge a new kind of non-profit organization, one with a hybrid and adaptive identity as a producer, advocate, educator, and transformative force for cultural change.